 • Perform queries on your behalf when requested (orders must be placed through our backgrounds services; DISA does not conduct queries automatically).

 • Assist in tracking completion of queries through

 • Driver Qualification Services.

-Click here for additional information on how DISA can further assist you with the FMCSA Clearinghouse.
+For additional information on how DISA can further assist you with the FMCSA, visit our Clearinghouse FAQ page.

 Are you an employer and still have questions regarding employment screening?

 DISA can help!
 Get answers directly from DISA’s subject matter experts with ‘Ask DISA’